 Macrobenthic communities are driven by lagoon hydro-morphology and natural environmental (in)stability

 Lagoon macrobenthic communities appear to be first determined by lagoon hydro-morphology and natural environmental stability.
 When investigating the independent effect of each environmental parameter on macrobenthic communities, lagoon-sea connection level was the variable explaining the most of H’, N2 and M-AMBI variability and the second most important variable explaining community composition.
 This qualitative variable is a proxy for marine water renewal (i.e. residence time), a gradient well known for characterizing coastal lagoon biological communities (Barbone and Basset, 2010; Perez-Ruzafa and Marcos-Diego, 1992; Tagliapietra et al., 2009), and closely linked to mean Sal (moderate > weak and strong > weak) and CV Sal (weak > moderate > strong).
 Salinity, historically used to classify coastal lagoons (Anonymous, 1959), was also an important driver of SR (linear positive effect) and total macrofauna density (concave effect).
 Indeed, simple and multimetric descriptors of lagoon macrobenthic communities like species richness are known to be highly and positively influenced by mean water salinity (Barbone et al., 2012; Magni et al., 2022; Pitacco et al., 2019; Reizopoulou et al., 2014).
 Differently from us, Barbone et al. (2012) reported a macrofauna density decrease from oligo- to eu-haline lagoons, maybe because only undisturbed lagoons were considered in their study.
 Furthermore, the effect of lagoon-sea connection on N2, a diversity index sensitive to high abundance taxa (Morris et al., 2014), indicates that a strong connection to the sea promotes benthic communities with significantly more relatively abundant taxa whereas moderate and weak connections promote communities dominated by a few abundant and in our case, euryhaline taxa (e.g. Hediste diversicolor, Streblospio shrubsolii), a characteristic typical of naturally stressed environments like lagoons subject to strong salinity variations (Elliott and Quintino, 2007).
 This result seems to confirm that moderately and weakly connected lagoons are highly selective environments for benthic organisms at least partly because of their strongly fluctuating environmental conditions (Barnes, 1980; Provost et al., 2012; Zaldívar et al., 2008).
 The negative effect of decreasing salinity and lower connection levels to the sea on SR, N2 and macrofauna density can also be linked to the physiological stress that natural and abrupt salinity variations (e.g. droughts, heavy rainfall) can represent for larvae, juveniles and adults of marine-originating benthic organisms inhabiting coastal lagoons (Cognetti and Maltagliati, 2000; Magalhães et al., 2019; Vernberg, 1982).
-Overall, our results confirm that (i) water renewal from marine origin, (ii) primary colonization and/or post-disturbance recolonization of lagoons by marine-originating larvae through dispersal and recruitment and (iii) environmental (in)stability, strongly shape lagoon benthic communities (Basset et al., 2006; Pérez-Ruzafa et al., 2007b; Pérez-Ruzafa and Marcos-Diego, 1992), as proposed in the confinement theory (Guelorget and Perthuisot, 1983).
+Overall and based on other published evidence, our results could be explained by (i) water renewal from marine origin, (ii) primary colonization and/or post-disturbance recolonization of lagoons by marine-originating larvae through dispersal and recruitment and (iii) environmental (in)stability, which are known to strongly shape lagoon benthic communities (Basset et al., 2006; Pérez-Ruzafa et al., 2007b; Pérez-Ruzafa and Marcos-Diego, 1992), as proposed in the confinement theory (Guelorget and Perthuisot, 1983).